gmail unsubscribeemail managementproductivity

 How it works:

-• Presents multi-question survey: "Why are you unsubscribing?"
+• Presents a multi-question survey: "Why are you unsubscribing?"

 • May offer "discounts" or "fewer emails" instead